Planned community: Roman Empire

 The Romans built a large number of towns throughout their empire, often as colonies for the settlement of citizens or veterans.
 These were generally characterised by a grid of streets and a planned water-supply; and many modern European towns of originally Roman foundation still retain part of the original street-grid.

+Albania

+During the communist period under Enver Hoxha, many towns and industrial centers were planned and built from scratch.
+The government aimed to distribute population and industry evenly across the country.